gansm/finalcut/doc/getting-started.md

 cmake ..
 ```

-Build the executable application using the following command:
+Build the application using the following command:
 ```bash
 make
 ```
-The executable application *my-dialog* is now generated.
+The application *my-dialog* is now generated.

 ### How it works